FrostyX/frostyx.github.io/_drafts/copr-modularity-the-end-of-an-era.md

 [many iterations and rewrites from scratch][modularity-retrospect] as the concepts, requirements, and goals of [Fedora Modularity][fedora-modularity] kept changing.
 This will be my last article about this topic because we are planning to drop Modularity and all of its functionality from Copr.
+The only exception are [Module hotfixes][module-hotfixes], which are staying for good.

 ## Why?